vth-poc/vt-poc/README.md

 ## 🤝 Contributing

-1. Create issues with `project` or `enhancement` labels for tracking
+1. Create issues with optional `project` or `enhancement` labels for categorization
-2. Add `blocked` label when work is blocked
+2. Assign issues to one or more team members (multiple assignees supported)
-3. Add `win` label for high-value work
+3. Add `blocked` label when work is blocked
-4. Assign issues to team members
+4. Add `win` label for high-value work
 5. Dashboard updates automatically on issue changes

 ## 📄 License